 We discussed in our previous article what self-control is and why it is critical in high performance and higher well being.
 We also left you with an interesting dilemma about having limited resources for self-control.
 On one hand, we have limited capacity for self-control and it is not easy and productive to be in this mindset all the time.
-On the other hand, being able to have high self-control for reinventing ourselves and creating mental stability are critical skills to develop to “survive and thrive” in the future workforce!
+On the other hand, having high self-control for reinventing ourselves and creating mental stability are critical skills to develop to “survive and thrive” in the future workforce!

-So how can we develop such important skills without being drained?
+So, how can we develop such important skills without being drained?

 In this article we will discuss:

 It is usually easy and pleasant to walk and think at the same time.
 However, next time you are going for a pleasant walk, try to compute 36 X 27 in your head.
 You will notice that you’ll immediately stop walking in order to do the calculation.
 This famous and simple experiment by Daniel Kahneman suggests that in extreme and demanding cases, the activities we do can compete for limited resources of self-control.

 Another example is that you will have a harder time resisting food temptations or smoking when you suffer from emotional distress or are exposed to environmental stressors such as excessive noise or overcrowding.
 As an example, during an hour of writing, just think about the number of times you browse your phone, check your emails, or even look in your fridge (Ironically, I have been doing this while writing about self-control); that is because self-control is a limited resource that can be used up by other tasks, resulting in self-control failure.

 Research suggests that any number of mental distractions can impair the self-regulation process, leading to failure of self-control efforts ( e.g. Carver & Scheier, 1998; Muraven & Baumeister, 2000)

 One of the explanations lies in the interactions of two systems (introduced by Daniel Kahneman ) involved in mental control.